ProtonMail/proton-bridge/README.md

 When launched, Bridge will initialize local IMAP/SMTP servers and render its GUI.

-To configure an e-mail client, firstly log in using your Proton Mail credentials.
+To configure an e-mail client, first log in using your Proton Mail credentials.
 Open your e-mail client and add a new account using the settings which are located in the Bridge GUI.
 The client will only be able to sync with your Proton Mail account when the Bridge is running, thus the option